 - Take action

 Switch to efficient lighting

 Switching to energy-efficient lighting is one of the easiest and most cost-effective things you can do to reduce energy use—you could halve your household lighting costs.
-Compact fluorescent lamps (CFLs) only use around 20 per cent of the energy to produce the same amount of light as an incandescent light globe and last between 4 and 10 times longer.
+Compact fluorescent lamps (CFLs) only use around 20% of the energy to produce the same amount of light as an incandescent light globe and last between 4 and 10 times longer.

 - Use the sun as it provides free and natural lighting

-- Save electricity and money with more efficient globes—up to 80 per cent
+- Save electricity and money with more efficient globes—up to 80%

 - Be prepared for the phase-out of incandescent globes